-Professor Alderson is Professor of Smart Materials and Structures and undertakes highly collaborative interdisciplinary advanced materials research at the academia/industry interface.
+Professor Alderson is Director of the Materials and Engineering Research Institute and Faculty Head of Business Development (Acting), and Professor of Smart Materials and Structures and undertakes highly collaborative interdisciplinary advanced materials research at the academia/industry interface.
 He is a recognised world authority on auxetic (negative Poisson’s ratio) materials, and has interests into related counterintuitive phenomena such as negative stiffness and negative thermal expansion.
 His research employs a combination of modelling and experimental methodologies to study the design-processing-structure-properties relationships in polymers, composites, textiles, cellular solids, inorganics and mechanical metamaterials from the nanoscale to the macroscale.

 He is a keen communicator of science, regularly delivering seminars and workshops to the public, companies, trade events, and science and technology conferences.
 His award-winning research has featured in the Science Museum (London) and on BBC TV and Radio.